Summertime Roof Checkups in Western NY

 6. Unexplained Problems

-The picture above shows a plumbing vent pipe flashing that is missing the white PVC pipe that normally would be sticking out of the top.
+The picture at the top of this article shows a plumbing vent pipe flashing that is missing the white PVC pipe that normally would be sticking out of the top.
 Instead of a pipe, you can see that a rag has been put in its place.
 What is this all about?
 After searching in the attic, I found that the pipe had been cut away inside of the house.
 Instead of removing the flashing, filling the hole in the roof sheathing, and replacing shingles, they took the easy way out and stuffed the hole with a rag.
 This is another situation that will for sure lead to water entering the house.

 Today it is wet and dreary outside, but soon it will be bright and sunny.
 Take the opportunity to assess the health of your roof.
 Have any problems corrected professionally before they become serious!
 If you are buying a home and would like to schedule a home inspection, contact us at your convenience.